AtiqurCode/quasar-boilerlate-readmore/README.md

 - Always keep Quasar version up-to-date.
 - Never use/import any `.env` variables in any file/code other than `consts.js`.
 - Never manipulate pinia state directly from any component.
+- Always keep theme in mind.
+Never use any static color other than the colors available in the theme.

 ## Directory structure
 ```bash